HOW-TO GUIDE: Sustaining 5S for continuous improvement success

 Are you struggling to sustain 5S in your workplace?

 The wrong approach to 5S implementation can easily lead to failure.
-The secret to sustaining 5S for the long term is a staged implementation approach where 5S becomes a dynamic process of continuously evaluating, refining and standardizing.
+The secret to sustaining 5S for the long term is a staged implementation approach where 5S becomes a dynamic process of continuously evaluating, refining and standardising.

 The benefits of 5S include: